Great Glen Fault: Recent history

 In the 19th century, a boat canal known as the Caledonian Canal was dug through the Great Glen; the canal is still used today.

 Seismic activity

-There is not agreement about whether the Great Glen Fault is "active" – accumulating seismic slip.
-Some parts of the fault are moving in opposite directions, but the extent of displacement is not agreed on.
+There is no agreement about whether the Great Glen Fault is "active" – accumulating seismic slip.
+Some parts of the fault are moving in opposite directions, but the extent of the displacement is not agreed.
 The displacement could be at least the full length of the exposed fault on mainland Scotland.

 Most researchers consider the fault active or a "reactivated strike-slip fault within the continental crust" that is accumulating tectonic strain.
 Some researchers say the observed seismic activity of the last 300 years does not support a theory of re-activation.
 According to Roger Musson, the fault does not show any signs of present activity.
 Musson places the 1901 Inverness earthquake on a secondary fault of the Great Glen Fault.

 Occasional moderate tremors have been recorded over the past 150 years.
-Accordingly seismic buffers were incorporated into the Kessock Bridge carrying the A9 road out of Inverness.
+Accordingly, seismic buffers were incorporated into the Kessock Bridge carrying the A9 road out of Inverness.